01

 Testing & Quality Assurance

-We try to break it before you see it
+We break it before you see it

 QA checklist